Business Intelligence and Reporting Analyst

 A bachelor's degree in data analytics, information systems, computer sciences, or a related field is required.

 At least one year of related experience collecting and analyzing data from internal and external data sources using business intelligence platforms and languages such as Tableau, SQL, PowerBI, RStudio or a similar reporting tools is required.
+Three or more years of related experience is preferred.

 A suitable combination of education and experience may be substituted to meet minimum qualifications.